 In the Crimean crisis, the Russian president has made the US look weak.
 And many American politicians are now blustering in Congress, and not only there.
 Vladimir Putin is taking action while the American president only makes threats or adopts symbolic sanctions, they say.
 Washington, it goes, is no longer willing to lead.

 But it's too early for the Western superpower's swan song.
 The coming weeks and months will show that President Barack Obama intends to make Russia pay a high price for Putin's intervention in Crimea.
 Those who have spoken with his advisers in Washington have felt his determination.
-America will use weapons that take time to show their effect -economic sanctions
+America will use weapons that take time to show their effect - economic sanctions, in particular.

 Sanctions will hit Russia hard